migueldeicaza/MonoTouch.Dialog/README.markdown

 	 	 DetailColor = UIColor.Brown
 	 }

-See the Styled element sample for more information
+See the Styled element sample for more information.

 EntryElement
 ------------